I have had 174 trials and counting:

 These are just some of the reasons my clients have been stopped that I ultimately was able to prove were improper or illegal:

-In all of these cases I was able to get the more serious charge (such as: possession of drugs, driving on a revoked license, or DUI) dismissed because of the illegal stop.
+In all of these cases, I was able to get a more serious charge (such as possession of drugs, driving on a revoked license, or DUI) dismissed because of the illegal stop.

 Put on and cross examined expert witnesses

 Proved that the police did not have probable cause to search my client’s vehicle after stopping him for speeding.
 Suppressing the evidence of unlawful possession of drug paraphernalia and forcing the State to dismiss the case.

 My client was mistakenly found guilty at trial, however I was able to overturn the verdict arguing the prosecutors charged wrong section of the DUI statute.
 My client was then found not guilty.